 When required elements of informed consent are waived or altered by the IRB, in accordance with criteria provided in the regulations, participants must be debriefed at the end of the study, when appropriate.
 When a research study involves use of deception, the IRB must find that:

-- when appropriate participants will be provided with additional pertinent information regarding participation.
+- whenever appropriate, the participants will be provided with additional pertinent information after participation.